Brexit - Filing your form VAT 100 Value Added Tax Return

 - Normal terms

-- VAT is payable to HM Revenue & Customs when goods are imported to UK.
+- VAT is payable to HM Revenue & Customs when goods are imported into UK.

 - VAT registered traders charge VAT-on-all-applicable-sales, Outputs Tax, in UK and pay this to HM Revenue & Customs after deducting VAT-paid-out, Inputs Tax.